Denny, California: History (New Denny)

 This "new" Denny site, a large flat situated on a bench alongside the New River, was first occupied by placer gold miners in the mid-1850s soon after gold was discovered in the New River.
-General James W. Denver, from whom later the Colorado city was named, was one of the men instrumental in discovering this new source of gold, when he sent a group of men up in this direction, in 1851.
+General James W. Denver, after whom later the Colorado city was named, was one of the men instrumental in discovering this new source of gold, when he sent a group of men up in this direction, in 1851.

 Cyrus Quimby and his brother-in-law, Robert L. Thomas, moved onto the large flat (also called "Big Flat" during its first years) in the mid-1850s, began farming and established a business called the Thomas-Quimby Trading Post (according to Trinity County official tax records for the late 1850s).
 Thomas and Quimby married Chimariko Indian sisters who had been raised along the Trinity River at Cedar Flat.
-The location became known as the town of Quimby, and the creek about a mile upstream from which the ranch obtained water, was also named after Cyrus Quimby.
+The location became known as the town of Quimby, and the creek approximately one mile upstream from which the ranch obtained water, was also named after Cyrus Quimby.
 The town had a post office and was also a place for local voters to cast ballots at election time.

-For a few years around 1907 the site was called Burris from Frank Burris who was the postmaster, ran the store, and mined—part of the time at the Beartooth Mine, a gold and copper hard rock mine across the New River from Denny.
+For a few years, circa 1907 the site was called Burris, after Frank Burris, who was the postmaster, ran the store, and mined part of the time at the Beartooth Mine, a gold and copper hard rock mine across the New River from Denny.
 The ranch was farmed and the store or trading post was continued by different people through the years until Grover and Willard Ladd took over the land with the intention of homesteading, as already mentioned above, in 1920.